MichaelCade/90DaysOfDevOps/Days/day30.md

 ![](Images/Day30_Cloud7.png)

-### Azure Security Centre
+### Microsoft Defender for Cloud

-- Microsoft Azure Security Centre provides insight into the security of the entire Azure environment.
+- Microsoft Defender for Cloud (formerly known as Azure Security Center) provides insight into the security of the entire Azure environment.

-- A single dashboard for the overall security health of all Azure resources.
+- A single dashboard for visibility into the overall security health of all Azure and non-Azure resources (via Azure Arc) and security hardening guidance.

-- Free and Standard SKU
+- Free tier includes continuous assessment and security recommendations.

+- Paid plans for protected resources types (e.g. Servers, AppService, SQL, Storage, Containers, KeyVault).

-I have switched to another subscription to view the Azure Security centre and you can see here based on very few resources that I have some recommendations in one place.
+I have switched to another subscription to view the Azure Security Center and you can see here based on very few resources that I have some recommendations in one place.

 ![](Images/Day30_Cloud8.png)

+### Azure Policy

+- Azure Policy is an Azure native service that helps to enforce organizational standards and assess compliance at-scale.

+- Integrated into Microsoft Defender for Cloud.
+Azure Policy audits non-compliant resources and applies remediation.

+- Commonly used for governing resource consistency, regulatory compliance, security, cost, and management standards.

+- Uses JSON format to store evaluation logic and determine whether a resource is compliant or not, and any actions to take for non-compliance (e.g. Audit, AuditIfNotExists, Deny, Modify, DeployIfNotExists).

+- Free for use.
+The exception being Azure Arc connected resources charged per server/month for Azure Policy Guest Configuration usage.

 ### Hands-On